pyarelalchauhan/DSP/venv_setup/README.md

 You can:
 1. Follow along with the commands
-2. Test in the corresponding subdirectories ( you can create respective testing directories link uv, pyenv, venv, etc)
+2. Test in the corresponding subdirectories ( you can create respective testing directories line uv, pyenv, venv, etc)
 3. Use the demo files (requirements.txt, environment.yml)

 ---